esp-rs/book/src/writing-your-own-application/logging.md

 esp-println      = { version = "0.13.0", features = ["esp32c6", "log"] }
 log              = { version = "0.4.21" }
 ```
-Ensure you specify the feature corresponding to your target device (e.g., `esp32c6` for ESP32-C6).
+Ensure you specify the feature corresponding to your target device (e.g. `esp32c6` for ESP32-C6).

 2. Set log level in your `.config.toml`:
 ```toml